danyaberezun/KEEPs/README.md

   case Tuple(x, y) => (eval(x), eval(y))
 ```

-GADTs have a number of applications, including DSls definition, strongly-typed evaluators, generic pretty-printing, generic traversals and queries, data bases, and typed parsing.
+GADTs have a number of applications, including DSls definition, strongly-typed evaluators,
+generic pretty-printing, generic traversals and queries, databases, and typed parsing.

 Unfortunately, *`Kotlin` has no support for dependent pattern matching while allowing one to actually define a `GADT`*.
-This leads to some kind of inconsistency in the language design and unlikely compiler behaviour.
+This leads to some kind of inconsistency in the language design and unlikely compiler behavior.
-For example, the following code does not type check, i.e. type-checker is not able to locally cast `e.i`, even though type checker has the all necessary information.
+For example, the following code does not type check, i.e., type-checker is not able to locally cast `e.i`,
+even though a type checker has the all necessary information.

 ```Kotlin